Increases in the minimum wage and earnings threshold (South Africa)

 This threshold is an amount determined by the Ministry of Employment and Labour from time to time, which establishes a category of ‘vulnerable workers’ (lower earners) who are entitled to more benefits and protections in terms of various labour laws than employees who earn above this threshold.
 This amount is adjusted regularly and an increase essentially means that more employees in a workplace may become part of the vulnerable group.

-This means that those employees currently earning between R18,673 p/m (last year's threshold) and R20,093 p/m are from 1 March 2023 entitled to these additional statutory protections, unless or until their earnings also increase up to or over the new threshold.
-If the employer has granted less than inflationary increases for this year, this new threshold may nonetheless have a significant impact on the employer's bottom line, due to an increased number of ‘lower earners’.
+Those employees earning below the threshold are therefore entitled to these additional statutory protections, unless or until their earnings also increase up to or over the new threshold.
+If the employer has granted less than inflationary increases for a particular year, an increased threshold may nonetheless have a significant impact on the employer's bottom line, due to an increased number of ‘lower earners’.
 The wage bill will be impacted, since the statutory protections for this group include the entitlement to receive statutory overtime pay, obligatory meal breaks, night work allowances, etc.

 Also, these employees are protected when employed on fixed-term contracts (directly or via a labour broker) for longer than 3 months, as they would be deemed as permanent employees unless a justifiable reason for their temporary status can be provided by the employer, and then have an entitlement to earn on an equal basis with permanent comparators working for the employer.
 For a more comprehensive explanation of the earning threshold, download our informational document here.